tiagolupepic/the-parser/README.md

 # The Parser

-> Simple parser to index url content using
+> Simple parser to index url content.

 ## Features